NotReeceHarris/express-caching/README.md

 # Express Caching

-Express Caching is a middleware for Express.js designed to optimize response times by implementing caching strategies for both HTML and JSON content.
+Express Caching is a middleware for Express.js designed to optimize response times by implementing caching strategies for HTML content.

 ## Getting Started

 To leverage the benefits of Express Caching, simply replace your existing `res.send` or `res.render` functions with `res.cache`.
-Please note that this middleware is specifically tailored for handling HTML and JSON responses.
+Please note that this middleware is specifically tailored for handling HTML responses.

 ## Installation